Mount Pleasant Cemetery, Toronto

 Mount Pleasant Cemetery is a cemetery located in Toronto, Ontario, Canada, and is part of the Mount Pleasant Group of Cemeteries.
 It was opened in November 1876 and is located north of Moore Park, a neighbourhood of Toronto.
 The cemetery has kilometres of drives and walking paths interspersed with fountains, statues and botanical gardens, as well as rare and distinct trees.
-It was originally laid out by German-born landscape architect Henry Adolph Engelhardt, inspired by the European and American garden cemeteries of the 19th century, and with influences from Mount Auburn Cemetery in Boston.
+It was originally laid out by German-born landscape architect Henry Adolph Engelhardt, inspired by the European and American garden cemeteries of the 19th century, and with influences from Mount Auburn Cemetery in Cambridge, Massachusetts, United States.

 As the final resting place of more than 168,000 persons, Mount Pleasant Cemetery contains remarkable architecture amongst its many monuments.
 The cemetery was designated a National Historic Site of Canada in 2000.

 History

 In the early 19th century, the only authorized cemeteries within the town of York (predecessor to present-day Toronto) were limited to members of either the Church of England or the Roman Catholic Church.
 Deceased citizens who did not belong to either of these Christian denominations had no choice but to find burial arrangements outside of the city.
 Notably, those of Jewish faith who wanted a Jewish burial had to resort to cemeteries beyond Ontario (Montreal and Buffalo) until Pape Avenue Cemetery was opened outside of Toronto in 1849.

 A photograph of the cemetery's public vault, 1891.

 In response to a petition to the Legislative Council of Upper Canada, which included "it has become desirable that a Plot be obtained for the purpose of a General Burying Ground, as well for Strangers as for the Inhabitants of the Town, of whatever sect or denomination they may be", a statute named An act to authorize certain persons therein named, and their successors, to hold certain lands for the purpose therein mentioned was passed and received Royal Assent in 1826: Acts of U.C.
 7 Geo.
 IV, c.
 21. The land that came to be known as the "Potters Field" was acquired and started operation as a cemetery soon afterwards.
 Over time, additional cemetery lands were added to what became the Toronto General Burying Ground.